The gun laws in America are making headlines again after two attacks in Texas and Ohio.

 They also say that if guns were banned then criminals would still have them anyway and ordinary people wouldn't be able to defend themselves if they needed to.

-Every time there is a serious attack involving guns like this, the arguments about the country's gun laws start again.
+Every time there is a serious attack involving guns, the arguments about the country's gun laws start again.

 Even if a president in America thought the rules should be changed and the gun laws needed to be made stricter, he or she can't just change the rules on their own.
 They would need a lot of support from other politicians, who often don't agree.